These 13 Jokes From 'Seinfeld' Are Super Offensive Now — Yes, That Includes The "Soup Nazi"

 10. The Joke About The 'Pigman'

 Kramer thinks he sees a "pig man" while at the hospital, and then later he discovers that the person was a "fat little mental patient."
 Yikes.
+It's one thing to make a joke out of Kramer hallucinating some sort of mythical creature in a hospital, but to actually root a silly storyline in reality and dehumanize someone with mental illness is totally unnecessary.

 11. When George Pursues A Woman Because She Can't Speak English